wavenetuk/windows-cis-hardening/README.md

 ## Getting started

-The cis-hardening.ps1 script will implement CIS L1-3 controls onto the Windows Server 2019 or Windows Server 2022 machine.
+The cis-hardening.ps1 script will implement CIS L1 controls onto a Windows Server 2025, Windows Server 2022 or Windows 11 machine.

 The controls.csv can be amended with additional controls and set to apply to specific environments.
 To do so:
 - Select the development branch